Close Menu

 Traumatic brain injuries and mild traumatic brain injuries are general categories of brain injuries caused by bumps, blows, jolts, or any blunt trauma to the head, of varying severity.
 TBI and MTBI injuries can overlap with diffuse axonal injuries but are often more localized, focused injuries based on the specific mechanism of trauma.

-TBI can cause epilepsy and increase the risk for Alzheimer’s or Parkinson’s disease as the brain ages.
+TBI can cause epilepsy and increase the risk of Alzheimer’s or Parkinson’s disease as the brain ages.

 Anoxic Brain Injuries